IT Systems Analyst III (1.0 FTE, Days)

 Must perform all duties and responsibilities in accordance with the Service Standards of the Hospital(s).

-Responsible for developing proposed system design and interface specifications based on identified business needs using structured analytical techniques, employing technical and specific business knowledge.
+Responsible for the development of proposed system design and interface specifications based on identified business needs using structured analytical techniques, employing technical and specific business knowledge.

-Responsible for the coordination of user/IT groups to identify solutions to business needs.
-Communicate designs to Programmer Analysts for implementation of technology solutions.
-Represents assigned client/application base to the IT department.
+Assists in coordination of user/IT groups to identify solutions to business needs.
+Communicates designs to Programmer Analysts for implementation of technology solutions.
+Represent assigned client/application base to the IT department.

-Oversees the development of training, testing, and security plans to ensure design meets defined business requirements.
-Oversees ongoing training to clients and IT staff.
+Develops training, testing, and security plans to ensure design meets defined business requirements.
+Coordinate plans as needed.
+Provide ongoing training to clients and IT staff

-Performs in the role of project manager for medium and large projects.
+Performs in the role of project manager or project coordinator for small projects.
 Assures smooth turnover of projects, both at the initiation as well as at the conclusion, to support services within IT as well as in customer departments.

-Collaborates with all departments of IT, develops appropriate system back-up procedures and obtain management approval for back up procedures.
+Collaborates with all departments of IT, recommends appropriate system back-up procedures and obtains management approval for back up procedures.

-Acts as a liaison between Clients and IT Department personnel in addressing problem area operating condition.
-Responsible for the resolution of issues in the problem management system.
+Act as liaison between Clients and IT Department personnel in addressing problem area operating condition; includes opening, updating, and documenting resolutions in the problem management system.

-Serves as the subject matter expert in health care information system applications, business conditions, and trends.
+Provides information and is current in available health care information system applications, business conditions, and trends.

 Any combination of education and experience that would likely provide the required knowledge, skills and abilities as well as possession of any required licenses or certifications is qualifying.